YYT1002/FeatureMAP/README.md

     ![Core and Transition States](./figures/core_trans_states.png)

-These enhancements allow for differential gene variation analysis, highlighting key regulatory genes that drive transitions between cellular states.
-Tested on both synthetic and real single-cell RNA sequencing (scRNA-seq) data, including studies on pancreatic development and T-cell exhaustion, FeatureMAP provides a more detailed understanding of cellular trajectories and regulatory mechanisms.
+These enhancements allow for differential gene variation (DGV) analysis, highlighting key regulatory genes that drive transitions between cellular states.
+Tested on both synthetic and real single-cell RNA sequencing (scRNA-seq) data, including studies on pancreatic development and T-cell exhaustion (Tutorials in ??), FeatureMAP provides a more detailed understanding of cellular trajectories and regulatory mechanisms.

 ## Getting Started